DimensionDweller/Conditional_WGAN-CP_Implimentation/README.md

 # Conditional Wasserstein GAN with Gradient Penalty (WGAN-GP) for Animal Face Generation

 This project presents a Conditional Wasserstein Generative Adversarial Network with Gradient Penalty (WGAN-GP), trained on an animal faces dataset for 50 epochs.
-The model can generate novel images of different animal faces, demonstrating the impressive capability of WGANs for generating diverse and high-quality images.
+The model can generate novel images of different animal faces, although admittedly, there is much room for improvement in this model.

 ## Table of Contents